-The first book in the series, Beasts and Hunters, is completely first drafted and Jessica is working on the second draft, which will be sent to beta readers when finished.
+The first book in the series, Beasts and Hunters, is completely second drafted and getting feedback from beta readers.
 After feedback from those readers and a final copy-editing draft, Beasts and Hunters will be ready for publication.

 The second book, Seals and Cages, is being second drafted.
-Rivals and Relations, the third book, Rivals and Relations, are fully first drafted.
+Rivals and Relations, the third book, is fully first drafted.
 Jessica worked on drafting the fourth book, Sons and Houses, during NaNoWriMo 2016 and is currently continuing with that first draft.
 The series will have a projected six books.

 In addition to paperback and ebook publications, we'd like to publish the books in light novel style: the same story, but divided into smaller bundles of chapters with illustrations by S.A.
 Hannon.
 All versions will be suitable for ages 15 and up.

-We're currently posting short stories by Jessica with art by Ruth of characters from Orphaned Gods, set before the main books.
+We're currently posting short stories by Jessica with art by Ruth of viewpoint characters from Orphaned Gods, set before the main books.
 We're also looking for beta readers for book one- you can find out more here!
 (Last updated September 24, 2017)

 "I . . ."
 Khai swallowed, and pulled a handful of black powder from the pouch at his waist.
 "I'm here to kill you."

 Gailan gave him a long, slow look.
 "I know."